mredem96/allInOneRepository-codeAlmostEverySingleDay/README.md

-# Code Almost Every Single Day
+# All in One Repository / Code Almost Every Single Day

+the mostivation behind this repository lies within:
+- making a collection of most of the stuff i've been doing within the past year in terms of opensource development
-code almost every single day until becoming fully proficient on software engineering
+- coding almost every single day until becoming fully proficient on software engineering

+the motivation for that is to derive various projects out of a single eco-system

 if I manage to do so, making sense of them as libraries and frameworks, although that is secondary.